HomeXLabs/vault-aws-authentication/README.md

 ## Example Use

+The latest version of the action can be found on [the marketplace](https://github.com/marketplace/actions/vault-aws-authentication) or use @main.

-Add the following step to your workflow:
+Add the following step to your workflow.
 ```

     - name: Vault-AWS Authentication
-      uses: HomeXLabs/vault-aws-auth@v1
+      uses: HomeXLabs/vault-aws-auth@v1.1.2
       with:
-        aws-region: us-east-2
+        aws-region: us-east-1
         vault-address: https://vault.mycompany.com:8200
         role-id: ${{ secrets.VAULT_ROLE_ID }}
         secret-id: ${{ secrets.VAULT_SECRET_ID }}